cafawo/basicdjango/README.md

 ## Apps
+Applications include some combination of models, views, templates, template tags, static files, URLs, middleware, etc. They’re generally wired into projects with the INSTALLED_APPS setting and optionally with other mechanisms such as URLconfs, the MIDDLEWARE setting, or template inheritance.

 Each project (e.g. basicdjango) can contain multiple apps (e.g. blog, store).
 In this example, "form" is an app.
 ```
 python manage.py startapp form
 ```

 ### Forms
+In HTML, a form is a collection of elements inside <form>...</form> that allow a visitor to do things like enter text, select options, manipulate objects or controls, and so on, and then send that information back to the server.

 In this example we define a form class in ``form/forms.py``.
 More information at:
 * https://docs.djangoproject.com/en/2.2/topics/forms/
 * https://docs.djangoproject.com/en/2.2/ref/forms/fields/